ftrach/group17tester/README.md

 ### Developing Tools

 This website was developed using [Visual Studio Code](https://code.visualstudio.com/) with Typescript,Prisma extensions.
 [Postman](https://www.postman.com/) will be used to test all API routes from our application.
 Stripe services will be used for all transactional based actions.
 [Github](https://www.github.com/) will be our primary source of code collaboration.

+### Theme

+We will be choosing a theme for this templated project which will use mock data, for products.
+We plan on creating a clothing store.